MicrosoftDocs/m365copilot-docs/docs/build-or-extend.md

 - [**Microsoft Copilot**](https://copilot.microsoft.com/) - Available at [copilot.microsoft.com](https://copilot.microsoft.com/) and free for all users
 - [**Copilot Pro**](https://www.microsoft.com/store/b/copilotpro) - A subscription-based version that offers faster performance and enhanced creativity capabilities
-- [**Copilot for Microsoft 365**](https://www.microsoft.com/microsoft-365/enterprise/copilot-for-microsoft-365) - Available as "Work" profile with Copilot for Microsoft 365 subscription, specifically designed for enterprise users to enhance productivity within Microsoft 365 applications
+- [**Copilot for Microsoft 365**](https://www.microsoft.com/microsoft-365/enterprise/copilot-for-microsoft-365) - Available as "Work" profile with Copilot for Microsoft 365 subscription, designed for enterprise users to enhance productivity within Microsoft 365 applications

 By extending Copilot, you can tap into the vast knowledge and capabilities of Copilot’s Large Language Models (LLMs) and natural language processing.
 And when you expand Copilot for Microsoft 365, you gain the added advantage of utilizing the organizational knowledge within your workplace.

 ### Is extending Microsoft Copilot the right choice for you?

-Building a full-fledged or stand-alone Retrieval-Augmented Generation (RAG) solution is not always what you need.
+Building a full-fledged or stand-alone Retrieval-Augmented Generation (RAG) solution isn't always what you need.
 Extending an existing interface with your own data may be the best suited solution for you.

 Extending **Copilot** is right for you if: